Nov 29, 2021

 A grade of “C” or better is required for all prerequisites listed for ECSM courses required for EENG majors.

-The West Texas A&M University Electrical Engineering Program has the following educational objectives.
-Graduates from the program will be prepared to:
+The West Texas A&M University Electrical Engineering Program has the following objectives.
+During the first few years after graduation, engineers from the program will:

-- Be able to formulate and solve complex practical and theoretical engineering problems, while at the same time understanding business objectives and appreciating the social, economic and ethical issues encountered in a modern global society;
+- Use engineering theory and experience to develop practical solutions for engineering applications that further the business objectives of the company while at the same time understand business objectives and appreciate the social, economic and ethical issues encountered in a modern global society;

-- Think critically and creatively, work effectively on interdisciplinary teams, and communicate clearly in both technical and non-technical forums;
+- Demonstrate advanced critical thinking and creativity on engineering projects, begin to take leadership roles on interdisciplinary teams, and communicate clearly in both technical and non-technical forums;

-- Continue to grow professionally through activities such as pursuing formal graduate study, research or continuing education; achieving professional licensure; and participating in professional societies.
+- Continue to grow professionally through activities such as pursuing formal graduate study, research or continuing education; achieving professional licensure; and participating in technical societies.